 • Course Prerequisites: Prerequisites for all economics courses are posted here.
 The Department strictly enforces all course prerequisites.
 Prerequisite courses cannot be taken concurrently with or after the course-they must be taken before the course.
 Students who take a course out of sequence (before or concurrently with its prerequisites) will not be allowed to count those credits towards the completion of their major, and consequently will be required to take an additional course to replace those credits.
-For placement in the calculus sequence, please consult the Math department's section of the Bulletin.
+For placement in the calculus sequence, please consult the Math Department.

-- Registration Information: Here you will find registration information for our courses that have restricted registration (eg. corporate finance, research credit, etc.) - Sample Programs: Economics electives sorted by academic interest and career goal. - Senior Seminars (Registration Info and Descriptions): Posted on these two pages are the topics of the current senior seminar offerings and the registration procedures to take a senior seminar.
+- Registration Information: Posted here is registration information for courses that have restricted registration (eg. corporate finance, research credit, etc.) - Sample Programs: Economics electives are sorted by academic interest and career goal. - Senior Seminars (Registration Info and Descriptions): Posted on these two pages are the topics of the current senior seminar offerings and the registration procedures to take a senior seminar.
 All students should read the Seminar Registration page prior to their final year at Columbia. - Tutors: Here you will find a link to a list of graduate student tutors in economics.